Start smaller than your ego wants

 The best first sessions are often simple.
 A squat pattern, a hip hinge, a push, a pull and some core work will teach you more than a complicated workout copied from social media.

 If you leave feeling like you could come back next week, that's a win.
-Early consistency matters more than chasing soreness.
+Early consistency matters far more than chasing soreness.

 Use movements you can repeat